Grafton

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that in Grafton, median income is $46,464 and average income is $54,795.
-This is below the national averages of $52,390 (median) and $65,215 (average) for Regional NSW.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates suggest median income in Grafton would be approximately $50,581 and average income $59,650 by September 2025.
-According to the 2021 Census, incomes in Grafton fall between the 11th and 17th percentiles nationally for households, families, and individuals.
-The income bracket of $1,500 - 2,999 is dominant, with 28.0% of residents (3,064 people).
-This aligns with broader regional trends where 29.9% fall into the same category.
-Housing affordability pressures are severe in Grafton, with only 83.5% of income remaining, ranking at the 12th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Grafton is below the national average.
+The median income is $46,464 and the average income is $54,795.
+This differs from Regional NSW's figures of a median income of $52,390 and an average income of $65,215.
+Based on Wage Price Index growth of 10.32% since financial year 2023, current estimates suggest the median income would be approximately $51,259 and the average income would be around $60,450 as of March 2026.
+The 2021 Census indicates that household, family, and personal incomes in Grafton fall between the 11th and 17th percentiles nationally.
+Income brackets show that 28.0% of residents (3,089 people) earn between $1,500 and $2,999 annually, which is consistent with broader regional trends where 29.9% fall into the same category.
+Housing affordability pressures are severe in Grafton, with only 83.5% of income remaining after housing costs, ranking at the 12th percentile nationally.

 Frequently Asked Questions - Income